chkoreff/Fexl/README.md

 	./fexl [FILE]

-To build the code and see the test output:

-	test/run

-To build the code and check the test output:
+To build the code and check all the tests:

 	test/check

+You can also check a specific set of tests, e.g.:

+	test/check chars b10 sat crypto

+You can show the output of an individual test, e.g.:

+	test/show sat

 To source the handy shell aliases that I use for development:

 	. handy

-To time the test output:

-	test/checkt

 To see the current version number (http://semver.org):